-Some of our hotel rooms are reserved through third-party websites and other hotel reservation intermediaries and travel consolidators to whom we pay commissions for such services, including Trip.com, who is also our shareholder.
+Some of our hotel rooms are reserved through third-party websites and other hotel reservation intermediaries and travel consolidators to whom we pay commissions for such services.
 We believe that such intermediaries and consolidators aim to have consumers develop loyalties to their reservation systems rather than to hotel brands such as ours.
-In addition, as the competitive landscape of the third-party hotel reservation intermediary business changes, we may be forced to enter into exclusive agreement with one of them or other types of arrangments, which may further strengthen such intermediary's market position at the expense of ours.
-If these intermediaries and consolidators become a significant channel through which our guests make reservations, they may be able to negotiate higher commissions, reduced room rates, or other significant concessions from us, which could adversely affect our margins and profitability.
-These intermediaries and consolidators also may reduce our bookings by de-ranking our hotels in search results on their platforms.
-Although our contracts with many hospitality intermediaries offer preferential commission rates to hotels, we may not be able to renegotiate these contracts.
+In addition, as the competitive landscape of the third-party hotel reservation intermediary business evolves, if one or more of these intermediaries and consolidators become a more significant channel through which our guests make reservations, they may be able to negotiate higher commissions, reduced room rates, or other significant concessions from us, which could adversely affect our margins and profitability.
+These intermediaries and consolidators also may favor other hotel brands with more promotional resources, leading to a decrease in our bookings.
+Although our contracts with many hospitality intermediaries offer preferential commission rates to hotels, we may not be able to renegotiate these contracts upon their expiration with terms as favorable as existing terms of these contracts.